PDXPythonPirates/vaccinewatcher/README.md

 # --freq / how many secs between polling. default = 600 secs / 10 mins
 # --zapier / provide a Zapier Webhook URL to send notifications to
 # --verbose / enable logging for all results, regardless of options.

-# make sure if you have multiple words in any variable to have them in quotations.
-vaccinewatcher --city "Houston" --state "Texas" --abbr "TX" --zip "77056"
 ```

 The Pythonic API can be accessed with more ease.
 Rather than importing the `VaccineWatcher` object directly, it's recommended to use `get_vaccine_watcher` which prevents multiple instances from spawning through threading.Lock.